 While the summers in the Cincinnati area can get hot and humid that does not mean you should ignore your landscaping.
 The mulch you laid down in the spring should still be fresh and so little is needed to be done there.
 If you have bushes, plants or other vegetation that has gotten overgrown then you need to make sure they are trimmed, cleaned up and look proper.
 While some flowers may not be blooming due to the season make sure to check out your local nursery for plants that will bloom during the hotter months since they add color to your landscaping and help brighten up the look of your home.

 If you have let your landscaping dry out during the hotter days of the summer then now is a good time to revive it.
-Most grass during times of high heat and less rain go into a dormant stage when not regularly watered and can be brought back with consistent and proper watering.
+Most grasses during times of high heat and less rain go into a dormant stage when not regularly watered and can be brought back with consistent and proper watering.
 If you have the time some parts of your lawn cannot be recovered then the best bet is to try and reseed those lawn dead zones and make sure you water consistently to bring the lawn back before putting your home on the market.
-On the other hand if you don’t have enough time to allow grass seed to grow then look for companies that sell sod that is a similar in type and color to your lawn and just fill in the dead zones with sod making sure to water consistently as per the sod growers instructions.
+On the other hand, if you don’t have enough time to allow grass seed to grow then look for companies that sell sod that is similar in type and color to your lawn and just fill in the dead zones with sod making sure to water consistently as per the sod growers instructions.

 Those are just a few tips to follow so you can make sure you have a successful summertime home sale.
 I provide some more tips on how best to sell your home for your knowledge in my article 10 Great Tips For Selling Your Home.

 Ohio Realtor, webmaster of www.SWOhiorealestate.com, social media, blogging are what I do for our business.
 Love the Cincinnati metro area.
 A foodie, big fan of dogs and pets, I’m human and so is my business partner Marty Snyder, one of Ohio’s Top 5% Realtors.
-Together we buy and sell dozens of of homes every year, working with first time buyers hunting bargains to middle of the road and luxury home buyers.”
+Together we buy and sell dozens of homes every year, working with first time home buyers hunting bargains to the middle of the road and luxury home buyers.”